EPYC 9224 vs Xeon Gold 6342

 So, is EPYC 9224 better than Xeon Gold 6342?

 Yes.
-EPYC 9224 is the better overall CPU here.
-You are getting a 2.3% average FPS lead across 50 shared CPU game tests in our data, 3.2% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+EPYC 9224 is the better all-around CPU here.
+It gives you a 2.3% average FPS lead across 50 shared CPU game tests in our data, 3.2% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, EPYC 9224 is the better pick here.
+If gaming is the priority, EPYC 9224 is the better pick.
 According to our tests, it delivers 2.3% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 9224 is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 9224 is the stronger fit.
 You are getting 3.2% better PassMark, backed by 24 cores and 48 threads.
-It also carries the larger cache pool with 77.8% larger total L3 cache (64 MB vs 36 MB).
+It also has the larger cache pool with 77.8% larger total L3 cache (64 MB vs 36 MB).

 Which one is the smarter buy today, not just the cheaper CPU?